How to Check Java Version

 sudo update-alternatives --config java

-If you have only one Java installation, the output will look something like this:
+If you have only one Java installation, the output looks like this:

 Nothing to configure.

-Otherwise, if you have multiple Java installations, the command will display a menu where you can select which version will be the default Java version:
+If multiple versions are installed, the command displays a menu where you can select which version will be the default:

 There are 3 choices for the alternative java (providing /usr/bin/java).